 Selecting a Lender

 Once you have all the documentation and the down payment in hand, you're ready to approach a lender and submit a loan application.
 It may be tempting to use the bank that provided the mortgage on your first home, but shop around first.
-Second-home mortgage rates and policies differ from one lending institution to another and, with a little bit of research, you may find a better deal elsewhere.
+Second-home mortgage rates and policies differ from one lending institution to another and, with a little research, you may find a better deal elsewhere.